nedervold/JavaCupLib/README.md

   text or encoded as arrays for the CUP runtime, neither of which is especially useful for reuse in other code.

-The goal of JavaCupLib is to *minimally* modify the original CUP code (refactoring globals, loosening access to allow overriding of behavior in subclasses, introducing interfaces to allow substituting different implementations) to allow reuse of the CUP logic by client code.
+The goal of JavaCupLib is to *minimally* refactor the original CUP code (refactoring globals, loosening access to allow overriding of behavior in subclasses, introducing interfaces to allow substituting different implementations) to allow reuse of the CUP logic by client code.

 ## Conformance to CUP

-The code is derived from the tarfile downloaded from http://www2.cs.tum.edu/projects/cup/releases/java-cup-src-11b-20140703.tar.gz
+The code is derived from the downloaded tarfile http://www2.cs.tum.edu/projects/cup/releases/java-cup-src-11b-20140703.tar.gz

 Aside from differences in timestamp and version information, the